admarty/macos-iso-builder/README.md

 * **macOS Full Installer** – Complete offline installer (build takes ~20-60 min, 5-18GB) • Best for offline use

 > [!IMPORTANT]
-> * Download the macOS Recovery ISO from the [Releases](https://github.com/LongQT-sea/macos-iso-builder/releases) page — it’s all you need to install macOS in a VM.
+> * Download the macOS Recovery ISO from the [Releases](https://github.com/LongQT-sea/macos-iso-builder/releases) page — it's all you need to install macOS in a VM.
-> * If you really need the full macOS installer, build it inside your macOS VM using the [Create_macOS_ISO.command](https://github.com/LongQT-sea/OpenCore-ISO/blob/main/Create_macOS_ISO.command) script.
 > * GitHub-hosted runners are a free public resource — please use them responsibly.
+> * Already have macOS VM?
+Build macOS Installer ISO inside your VM with [Create_macOS_ISO.command](https://github.com/LongQT-sea/OpenCore-ISO/blob/main/Create_macOS_ISO.command)

 ---